ACKRONNE/double-traffic-light/README.md

 # double-traffic-light

-Traffic light simulation with PIC16F84A
+Two traffic lights simulation with PIC16F84A

-Proteus is used for the simulation and the pic code is programmed in Assembler
+Proteus 8 was used for the simulation.
+The PIC code was developed in assembly language